 Just remember to take the probiotics a few hours apart from the antibiotics.
 This ensures that the beneficial bacteria in the supplements are not immediately destroyed.
-If your child is experiencing side effect from the antibiotics, he or she should soon feel more comfortable, and you can rest assured that you’re doing all you can to protect his or her long term health.
+If your child is experiencing side effects from the antibiotics, he or she should soon feel more comfortable, and you can rest assured that you’re doing all you can to protect his or her long term health.

-In my Candida treatment program I list antibiotics as one of the 8 potential causes of fungal overgrowth.
+In our Candida treatment program we list antibiotics as one of the 8 potential causes of fungal overgrowth.
 And if I had to rank all those causes by the volume of Candida infestations caused, antibiotics would be placed number one.
 That’s why it is so important that you fully understand why your child has been prescribed antibiotics.
 There are serious long term health implications from taking even one course of antibiotics, so question your doctor’s reasoning and make sure that those antibiotics are absolutely necessary.